VW's Scania bid succeeds, clears way for truck alliance

 VW dropped a motion to seek shareholders' approval for permission to issue as much as 10 billion euros of warrant bonds or convertible bonds.

-(Additional reporting by Sven Nordenstam and Niklas Pollard.; Editing by Louise Heavens)
+(Additional reporting by Sven Nordenstam; Editing by Erica Billingham and Mark Potter)